tjrules/blog-app-part-one/wiki.md

 Feel free to enhance your project with any of the following features:

+1. Henrietta wants the articles to be written in markdown so that the content is visually appealing
 1. Employees feel that there should be some accountability so Henrietta is going back on her no authors choice
 1. Employees have complained that they feel constrained by a single category and